mrlhansen/idrac_exporter/README.md

 idrac_network_port_speed_mbps{id,interface_id}
 ```

-### OEM
+### Extra
-These metrics are OEM specific and thus only available on the supported systems.
+These metrics do not belong anywhere else and they might be OEM specific.
 At the moment only two Dell specific metrics are exported.

 ```text
 idrac_dell_battery_rollup_health{status}